Tae Sung, PhD

 "In the Way of the Gift: The Conditions of Grace in Marilynne Robinson's Gilead."
-Special issue on the theology of Marilynne Robinson.
+Humanities: Special Issue on the Theology of Marilynne Robinson.
 Ed.
 Haein Park.
-Humanities.
-(Under review)
+Humanities, vol. 9, no. 32, spring 2020.

 Review of Transcendentalism and the Cultivation of the Soul, by Barry M. Andrews.
 Emerson Society Papers, vol. 29, no. 1, spring 2019.

 "The Study of World Religions in a Time of Crises: An Interview with Jack Miles."
 Books and Culture 22.3 (2016).

 "Our Shared Brokenness: On Mass Incarceration."
 Rev. of Just Mercy, by Bryan Stevenson.
 Books and Culture vol. 22, no. 2, 2016.